Statistical properties of dynamics. Introduction to the functional analytic approach: Some general Linear Response statements

+\QTR{frametitle}{We now show how to make this argument rigorous proving a general theorem and showing examples of application. }

-We remark that Theorem \ref{wlr} applies to systems having less than exponential convergence to equilibrium.
+We remark that the first result we are going to see (Theorem \ref{wlr}) applies to systems having less than exponential convergence to equilibrium.
 Examples of application of this statement in this case are outside the scope of these lectures.
 In next section we apply the statement to expanding maps.